 Like taking your medicines as instructed, a consistent skin care routine is key to getting results from your skincare products.
 You need to allow at least 4 to 6 weeks for topical treatments to notice a difference because it takes that long for your skin cells to turn over (renew).
 Along with regular use, don’t keep adding or eliminating products (unless you experience a reaction) because you’ll never get a grasp on what’s working for you.

-- Sun Protection.
-Every SINGLE DAY.
+Sunscreen.
+And I’d use it Every SINGLE DAY.
 The sun’s UV rays are responsible for more than 80% of skin aging.
-Find a good broad spectrum sunscreen with a minimum SPF 30 and use it.
+Find a good broad spectrum sunscreen with a minimum SPF 30 and apply it in the morning.

-- Protect.
-Antioxidants like the vitamin C in our Bespoke Vitamin C Serum help to fight against free radicals—unstable molecules that we encounter as a result of sun and pollution exposure—that can lead to skin damage.
+Antioxidant.
+Antioxidants like the vitamin C in our Glow Getter Serum help to protect skin against free radicals—unstable molecules that we encounter as a result of sun and pollution exposure—that can lead to skin damage.

 Got anymore overrated skincare products to share?
 Let us know your worst skincare picks!